-Earlier this summer, the RVDA of Canada once again awarded $25,000 in bursaries to RVDA RV Service Technicians across Canada.
-The bursaries, valued at $1000 and $2000 were created to recognize outstanding achievements by students with serious interest and desire to succeed in the RV industry.
+Earlier this summer, the RVDA of Canada awarded $12,500 in bursaries to RVDA RV Service Technicians across Canada.
+The bursaries, sponsored by NTP-Stag Canada, valued at $1000 and $1500, were created to recognize outstanding achievements by students with serious interest and desire to succeed in the RV industry.
 We would like to thank all of the applicants for their submissions and while there were more applicants than bursaries awarded, we would like to encourage all RV Techs to continue investing in their education.

 Sam Parks, Chairman of the Board